tiagogauziski/cka-study/2-workloads-scheduling.md

 The fourth method means additional work to add code into the application to consume Kubernetes API, but this technique allows you it would allow you to consume ConfigMap from different namespaces.

-- Create a Pod and reference the ConfigMap:
+- Create a Pod and reference the `ConfigMap`:
 ```yaml
 apiVersion: v1
 kind: Pod